Erezana/Bank-System/README.md

 - Transaction Class:
 The Transaction class represents a financial transaction within the banking system.
 It has attributes such as transaction amount, originating account ID, resulting account ID, and transaction reason.
 This class provides a method to format transaction details as a string.
 It is used by the Account class to record and track individual transactions for each account.

-- Bank Class"
+- Bank Class:
 This class provides methods to create a new bank, open accounts, perform transactions, display account details, and manage transaction fees.

-- Main Class"
+- Main Class:
 This class provides a command-line interface for users to interact with the system's functionalities, such as creating a bank, opening accounts, performing transactions, and checking account details.